Agenda & Speakers

 In 2025, zero trust architecture continues to take center stage in federal government cybersecurity strategies, driven by the imperative to protect sensitive data and critical infrastructure from sophisticated threats.
 Zero trust principles—”never trust, always verify”—are being integrated into agency networks to enhance authentication, enforce granular access controls, and improve visibility into system activity.
 Federal mandates and frameworks, such as those outlined by CISA and NIST, are guiding agencies in adopting these models, though challenges remain in legacy system integration, resource allocation, and workforce training.
 Join us as experts explore the progress, hurdles, and future of zero trust implementation efforts across the federal government, emphasizing its role in safeguarding national security.

-Zero Trust Program Manager, Office of the Chief Information Officer, U.S. Department of the Interior (Invited)
+Zero Trust Lead, Office of the Department of Navy Chief Information Officer, U.S. Navy (Pending Agency Approval)

 2:45 PM